New York City - some negative aspects

 Donald Trump: Whoever would have believed this cuckoo would become America's next President?
 Does this reflect upon American culture, or did the people simply not have any reasonable choice?
 So far he's caused nothing but division in the US population and the world over.
 Let's hope beyond all hope that he proves to be a blessing in disguise.

 NEW YORK CITYThis most renowned of cities turned out to be nothing like how I imagined it.
 America supposedly being an advanced country, I'd assumed its cities would have been kept up to scratch.
 While there's heaps for the tourist to do and see here if you like the kinds of things that large cities have to offer, New York gives an impression of an unkempt and largely unplanned European city but lacking in the deep history you find in that part of the world.
 Jam packed with awesome skyscrapers, of course, at ground level many of its prominent buildings have frontages of (what I would call, incorrectly) neo grecian style columns.
-It was well worth going to New York just to shake hands with all those famous icons, but I was surprised to find that Broadway is long but not broad; Wall St has no wall (OK, I knew that), is remarkably narrow along much of its length but contains some impressive buildings in the above mentioned style(s), in particular the Stock Exchange and the Federal Hall; Times Square is big but not square and has few distinguishing features apart from its enormous billboards and crowd congestion reminiscent of an Asian bazaar (well, NYC does have a higher population density than any other "western" city); they call it the hub of the universe.
+It was well worth going to New York just to shake hands with all those famous icons, but I was surprised to find that Broadway is long but not broad; Wall St no longer has a wall and it's remarkably narrow along much of its length but contains some impressive buildings in the above mentioned style(s), in particular the Stock Exchange and the Federal Hall; Times Square is big but not square and has few distinguishing features apart from its enormous billboards and crowd congestion reminiscent of an Asian bazaar (well, NYC does have a higher population density than any other "western" city); they call it the hub of the universe.

 One of the most pleasant and fascinating areas of New York is Central Park (pictured).
 Larger than London's Hyde Park and Kensington Gardens combined (but smaller than Kings Park in Perth), it is bordered by some of the world's finest museums and art galleries, while the park itself has numerous points of interest and looks fabulous dressed in autumn colours.
 But, despite its size, you can never get away from the crowds, the hustle and bustle of tourists, joggers, cyclists, skateboarders, dog-walkers and horse carriages.
 This is well and truly an urban park, nothing like big enough to absorb all the people who want to use it and to provide an escape from the city.
 For tourists, the most annoying thing with Central Park is the lack of signage to points of interest.